 - 1 1/2 teaspoons pumpkin pie spice

 - Preheat oven to 160C/ 350F and grease a standard 12 cup muffin tin.

-- In a large bowl, combine almond flour, baking powder, pumpkin pie spice, and salt.
+- In a large bowl, combine almond flour, baking soda, pumpkin pie spice, and salt.

 - Add the egg, honey, and coconut oil, and stir until fully combined.
 If the coconut oil begins to harden, it is because the egg was too cold.

 - Roll into 12 even balls and place ball in a muffin tin cup.
 Use your hands to press them down around the sides, creating a cup.
 The dough should only go about ¾ of the way up the muffin tin.
 Bake for 1-12 minutes or until lightly golden.

 - While baking, prepare filling.
 Add the pumpkin puree, banana, egg, honey, coconut cream, pumpkin pie spice and vanilla to a blender and blend until smooth and well combined.

 - Divide pumpkin filling evenly into crust, about 2 tablespoons each.
 To smooth the filing, gently shake the tin on the bench.